emmanuel-marty/lzsa/README.md

 If the 'O' bit (bit 7) is set in the token, the high 8 bits of the match offset follow, otherwise they are understood to be all set to 0.

-**important note regarding match offsets: off by 1**
+**important note regarding short match offsets: off by 1**

-Note that the match offset is *off by 1*: a value of 0 refers to the byte preceding the current output index (N-1).
+Note that the match offset is *off by 1* when encoded as a single byte (the O bit in the token is set to 0): a value of 0 refers to the byte preceding the current output index (N-1).
 A value of 1 refers to two bytes before the current output index (N-2) and so on.
 This is so that match offsets up to 256 can be encoded as a single byte, for extra compression.

+When match offsets are encoded as two bytes (the O bit in the token is set to 1), they are stored directly: a value of 1 refers to the byte preceding the current output index (N-1), and so on.

 **optional extra encoded match length**